 In 2008, after travelling to Ireland and Iceland, I decided I wanted to pursue a career in something I was really passionate about: I wanted to become a Travel Photographer, like Steve McCurry, David Duchemin or Mitchell Kanashkevich, just to name a few.

-Taking good photos is one thing, easily learned by reading books and tutorials.
-But pursuing a career as a professional travel photographer/writer requires guidance from established professionals.
-I didn’t know how to properly craft an article, pitch to magazines, get organized, budget my projects, maintain a blog or earn money.
+Taking good photos and improving your skills is one thing, easily learned by reading books and tutorials.
+But pursuing a career as a professional travel photographer/writer is much more difficult and time consuming, and often requires guidance from established professionals.
+I didn’t know how to properly craft an article, pitch to magazines or stay organized.
+I didn’t have an idea about how to budget my projects, maintain a blog and eventually earn money.

-Now I’m the type of person who likes step-by-step instructions.
-I learn very quickly, but someone has to show me the first time.
-And that’s the reason I joined the online MatadorU Travel Writing / Photography course.
+Personally, I’m the type of person who likes step-by-step instructions.
+I learn very quickly, but someone has to guide me through the first time.
+And that’s the reason why I joined the online MatadorU Travel Writing / Photography course.

 I usually don’t trust any online courses.
 I’ve seen many others, promising you’ll become a professional writer/photographer in just a few weeks, with flashy animated gifs and fake testimonials by overly-enthusiastic “students” (who never got published anywhere).

 Why did I trust MatadorU?
 I don’t really know.
-I’ve been a member of the MatadorNetwork community for a while and liked the articles they published.
+I’ve been a member of the MatadorNetwork community for a long time and liked the articles they published.
 It sounded genuine, raw, “ground-level”.
 They weren’t selling anything, they were just telling it as it is.

 So I jumped in.
 I gave them a chance, but I did put a note on my calendar on when the trial ended in case I wanted to cancel and get a refund.

 Matador U exceeded my expectations.
 It doesn’t seem cheap, ($350) but it’s a course available for life with countless benefits.
-The tutors and fellow students helped me build my confidence, guided me, gave me valuable feedback and helped me achieve my goals.
-This is where I am now, 3 years later, pursuing my passion and living in Thailand.
+The faculty and fellow students helped me build my confidence, guided me, gave me valuable feedback and helped me achieve my goals.
+This is where I am now, a few years later, pursuing my passion and making a living out of my photography.

 Many alumni have successfully completed the course and gotten published in different outlets.
-Check out their success stories!
+You can check out their success stories.

 And unlike fake websites with unconvincing reviews, here is some feedback from major sources in the travel industry.

 So jump in if you dream of pursuing a travel writing or travel photography career.
-It’s certainly not an easy path, but taking the online course would help you make better decisions.
+It’s certainly not an easy path and there will be a lot of work to be done, but taking the online course would help you make better decisions.
 It feels more comfortable when we’re all on the same boat, sharing our stories and passion.

 “Matador is more than just a high-quality online travel site.
 It is a great community of travel enthusiasts who mix expert advice and local knowledge through blogs, forums and destination pages.
 The network goes beyond creating a place to aggregate eyeballs and cheap user-generated content for advertisers.
 Its unique MatadorU is aimed at helping get better — and not just more — travel content on the Web.
 The training and advice in MatadorU is a model that other fields of journalism should examine.”